Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 Following is the main operating mode of the MotoSuiveur system.
 It is separated into Rest and Follow states.
 At Rest, MotoSuiveur system is waiting for a movement request.
 When a movement request is received, MotoSuiveur system starts following.
-Rest and Following states are indicated on `MS Controller 7-segment display`_ and :doc:`MSHMI <../../equipment/control-interface/ms-hmi>` in :ms-hmi:`Main screen` field "MS system status:".
+Rest and Following states are indicated on `MS Controller 7-segment display`_ and :doc:`MSHMI <../../equipment/control-interface/ms-hmi>` in :ms-hmi:`Main Screen` field "MS system status:".

 .. important::
     By design MS **will not allow** overspeed.